Average rates: $1 a word. (With some caveats.)

 That’s the key.
 How much does it pay?

-If you want to increase your income as a journalist, doing the same reporting and storytelling you love, and have been looking for a way to make it regular and sustainable, content marketing writing is the answer.
+If you want to increase your income as a writer, doing the same reporting and storytelling you love, and have been looking for a way to make it regular and sustainable, content marketing writing is the answer.

 How Much Does Content Marketing Writing Pay?

 It depends.
 (I know, don’t you hate it when I do that?)

 Let’s talk about the factors it depends on.

 You will hear me say this until I’m blue in the face, but a newbie just starting out in any field will not command the same rates as professionals who’ve been doing it for many years.
 I don’t care what dreams other bloggers are selling you.
 There’s room for more—and less—and you’ll find yourself on the higher or lower end of that scale depending on how experienced you are, at both writing and negotiating.